 When it comes to stump grinding, the general rule of thumb is to shred four to six inches below ground level.
 However, depending on the size of the equipment and the blade of the shredder, it is possible to go deeper.
 Some grinders can reach up to 13-20 inches below the ground surface, while vertical stump grinders can even reach a depth of up to 62.5 inches.
 Regulations usually state that only stumps 200 to 300 mm can be ground below the level of the surrounding ground.

-Larger stumps take longer and cost more, as more time and labor are required to grind the stump.
-The blade is so large, so it is necessary to remove small pieces, for the safety of the operator and maintenance of the equipment.
-When you have a tree removed, a professional tree removal company will suggest that you grind your stump if conditions around the base of the stump allow it.
-Should I opt for stump shredding?
-How long will it take?
-What are the benefits of removing a stump?
-Is it a DIY job you can do yourself?
-You need a professional; someone who knows how far to dig and how to grind to get that stump out easily, and who saves you money and precious time in the process.
+Larger stumps take longer and cost more, as more time and labor are required to grind them.
+It is important to remove small pieces for the safety of the operator and maintenance of the equipment.
+Professional tree removal companies will suggest that you grind your stump if conditions around the base of the stump allow it.
+When it comes to deciding whether or not to opt for stump grinding, there are a few things to consider.